What support can I get when my partner dies?

 This benefit only applies to people whose partner's died before 6 April 2017.
 If they died on or after this date, they could qualify for bereavement support payment.

-The amount you'll get depends on your age at the time of your partner's death, and the overall level of their National Insurance contributions.
+The amount you'll get depends on your age at the time of your partner's death, and the overall level of their National Insurance contributions, as the table below shows.

 It also depends on your age when your partner dies.
 The younger you are, the less you’ll get.
 The rates in 2018/19 are as follows: